Vulnerability Management Policy

 - Application and system owners must have a written and auditable procedure addressing remediation steps.

-Compensating control is a data security measure designed to satisfy the requirement or other security measures deemed too difficult or impractical to implement.
+Compensating control is a data security measure that is designed to satisfy the requirement or some other security measure that is deemed too difficult or impractical to implement.

-A patch is a software update comprised of code inserted (i.e., patched) into an executable program code.
+A patch is a software update comprised code inserted (i.e., patched) into the code of an executable program.
 Typically, a patch is installed into an existing software program.
 Patches are often temporary fixes between full releases of a software package.
 Patches include, but are not limited to the following: